Faithful Semitoric Systems: Almost-toric systems

-\begin{corollary} The set of focus-focus values in the leaf space of an almost-toric system is discrete. \end{corollary}
+\begin{Corollary} The set of focus-focus values in the leaf space of an almost-toric system is discrete. \end{Corollary}

-Any open neighborhood of a focus-focus leaf as in Proposition \ref{prop:ff_leaf_sat_nbhd} is henceforth referred to as a {\em ($q$-)saturated regular neighborhood} of a focus-focus leaf.
+Any open neighborhood of a focus-focus leaf as in Proposition \ref{prop:ff_leaf_sat_nbhd} is henceforth referred to as a {\em {\rm ($q$-)}saturated regular neighborhood} of a focus-focus leaf.
 A saturated regular neighborhood has the necessary $S^1$-symmetry.

-\begin{prop} Given a focus-focus leaf $L$ of an almost-toric system $\is$, any saturated regular neighborhood of $L$ admits a local system-preserving Hamiltonian $S^1$-action. \end{prop}
+\begin{Proposition} Given a focus-focus leaf $L$ of an almost-toric system $\is$, any saturated regular neighborhood of $L$ admits a local effective system-preserving Hamiltonian $S^1$-action.
+Moreover, this action is unique up to sign. \end{Proposition}

-\begin{proof}[Sketch of proof] The ideas behind proving this result are known (cf.\ Bolsinov \& Fomenko \cite[Lemma 9.8]{bol+fom} and Zung \cite[Section 3]{zung focus focus}), but the key ideas are provided below for completeness.
-Let $L$ be a focus-focus leaf and let $V$ be a saturated regular neighborhood of $L$.
-Let $p$ be a focus-focus point on $L$; the local normal form for $p$ implies that, near $p$, there exists a local system-preserving Hamiltonian $S^1$-action.
-By construction of $V$, this action can be extended to the whole of $V$ and is independent (up to sign) of the choice of focus-focus point $p \in L$. \end{proof}
+\begin{proof}[Sketch of proof] The ideas behind proving this result are known (cf.\ Bolsinov, Fomenko~\cite[Lemma~9.8]{bol+fom} and Zung \cite[Section 3]{zung-focus-focus}), but the key ideas are provided below for completeness.
+Let $L$ be a focus-focus leaf and let~$V$ be a~saturated regular neighborhood of~$L$.
+Let~$p$ be a~focus-focus point on $L$; the local normal form for~$p$ implies that, near $p$, there exists a local system-preserving Hamiltonian $S^1$-action.
+By construction of~$V$, this action can be extended to the whole of $V$ and is independent (up to sign) of the choice of focus-focus point $p \in L$.
+Uniqueness of the action up to sign is proved in \cite[Proposition~4]{zung-focus-focus}. \end{proof}

-In fact, a saturated regular neighborhood of a focus-focus leaf (of multiplicity one) is a singular Liouville foliation of (simple) focus-focus type in the sense of \vungoc\ \cite[Definition 2.4]{vu_ngoc_invariant}.
+In fact, a saturated regular neighborhood of a focus-focus leaf (of multiplicity one) is a singular Liouville foliation of (simple) focus-focus type in the sense of \vungoc\ \cite[Definition~2.4]{vu_ngoc_invariant}.
 Moreover, saturated regular neighborhoods of focus-focus leaves ought to be thought of as analogous to the neighborhoods of elliptic tori that can be put in local normal form.
 For instance, the following result holds.